-Following the success of the ESA Academy’s Ladybird Guide to Spacecraft Operations training courses in the past three years, ESA’s Education Office is offering 30 university students the opportunity to participate again in this course and learn about the fascinating world of spacecraft operations.
+Following the success of ESA Academy’s Ladybird Guide to Spacecraft Operations training courses in the past four years, ESA’s Education Office is offering 30 university students the opportunity to participate again in this course and learn about the fascinating world of spacecraft operations.

-To bring this fascinating world of challenges and satisfaction to life for university students contemplating a career in the space sector, ESA is organising the Ladybird Guide to Spacecraft Operations training course, a technical course without excessive mathematics or technical jargon.
-This 4-day course will take place between the 3rd and the 6th of September 2019 at the ESA Academy’s Training and Learning Facility in ESEC-Galaxia, Transinne, Belgium.
+To bring this fascinating world of challenges and satisfaction to life for university students contemplating a career in the space sector, ESA is organising the Ladybird Guide to Spacecraft Operations Training Course, a technical course without excessive mathematics or technical jargon.
+This 4-day course will take place between the 8th and the 11th of September 2020 at ESA Academy’s Training and Learning Facility in ESEC-Galaxia, Transinne, Belgium.

 The course will show students how ‘driving’ a spacecraft is different from designing it.
 When it comes to spacecraft, it is the launch itself that grabs all the headlines.
 Once in orbit, we only tend to hear about the satellite again when it returns a great result or a spectacular image.
 But spacecraft do not take care of themselves on their own.

 The unsung heroes of any space mission are the people working in operations.
 They are the ones who work 24/7 to ensure that the spacecraft is healthy, returning the most data, and functioning at peak efficiency.
 In addition, these are the operators who diagnose problems with satellites and work out how to make them function properly again.

 The course is suitable for BSc, MSc and PhD students who want to quickly acquire a feeling for the broad spectrum of disciplines that are part of spacecraft operations.

 Taught by an experienced engineer who works for the Operations Department of ESOC, the European Space Operations Centre in Darmstadt, Germany, the course will be delivered through formal lectures but with a heavy emphasis placed on the interaction with the students.